ietf-wg-procon/2418bis/draft-ietf-procon-2418bis.md

 Charters may be renegotiated periodically to reflect the current status, organization or goals of the working group (see {{sec5}}).
-Hence, a charter is a contract between the IETF and the working group which is committing to meet explicit milestones and delivering specific "products".
+Hence, a charter is a contract between the IETF and the working group which is committing to a scope for the work and optionally also to meet explicit milestones and delivering specific "products".

 Specifically, each charter consists of the following sections: